zebrata98-debug/monitoring-stack/README.md

 # monitoring-stack

 A local observability stack using Prometheus, Grafana and Node Exporter running in Docker.
-Built this to learn how monitoring works in practice and to have something real to show alongside my NOC background.
+Built this to learn how monitoring works in practice.

 ---

-## What it does

-- **Prometheus** collects metrics from the host every 15 seconds
-- **Node Exporter** exposes the actual system metrics (CPU, RAM, disk, network)
-- **Grafana** lets you visualise everything in dashboards and set up alerts

-All three run in Docker containers on the same network so they can talk to each other without any extra configuration.

 ---